mtakayuki/dotfiles/README.md

 Currently,only MAC OS X is supported.

-To create a symbolic link and provision the machiene, execute the following command:
+To create a symbolic link and provision the machine, execute the following command:

 ```shell
 $ make